-- 15. The firm shall establish a system of quality control that includes policies and procedures that address each of the following elements: - (a) Leadership responsibilities for quality within the firm. - (b) Relevant ethical requirements. - (c) Acceptance and continuance of client relationships and specific engagements. - (d) Human resources. - (e) Engagement performance. - (f) Monitoring. - 16.
-The quality control policies and procedures shall be documented and communicated to the firm's personnel.
+- 16. The firm shall establish and maintain a system of quality control that includes policies and procedures that address each of the following elements: - (a) Leadership responsibilities for quality within the firm. - (b) Relevant ethical requirements. - (c) Acceptance and continuance of client relationships and specific engagements. - (d) Human resources. - (e) Engagement performance. - (f) Monitoring. - 17.
+The firm shall document its policies and procedures and communicate them to the firm's personnel.
 (Ref: Para.
 A2-A3)